-Lee High investigating threat; elevated police presence planned Tuesday
+Deputies arrest 14-year-old student over threats aimed at Lee High

 Latest Weather Blog

-BATON ROUGE - Local law enforcement officials are looking into threatening comments made online by a student over the weekend.
+BATON ROUGE - Local law enforcement officials says threatening comments made online by a student over the weekend has the landed the teen in handcuffs.

 A voice message recorded by Lee High Principal Rob Howle and sent out to parents Monday afternoon said the school staff was aware of comments made electronically by a student over the weekend.

 Howle said the school is working with law enforcement to address the situation, and the student responsible will be disciplined.
-The East Baton Rouge Parish School System says the student involved has not been arrested at this time.
+The East Baton Rouge Sheriff's Office confirmed to WBRZ Tuesday that the 14-year-old had been taken into custody and is facing terrorizing charges.

 Classes will be held as planned Tuesday but with an "increased police presence" on campus.